strontic/strontic.github.io/xcyclopedia/library/diskshadow.exe-25D9F4FFB0BCD199ED4B819C24C1277D.md

 ## Possible Misuse

 *The following table contains possible examples of `diskshadow.exe` being misused.
-While `diskshadow.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `diskshadow.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --